gitbic/Hyperskill_4_Encryption-Decryption/README.md

 If there is no -data, and there is no -in the program should assume that the data is an empty string.

 If there is no -out argument, the program must print data to the standard output.

+**Example:**

+*java Main -mode enc -in road_to_treasure.txt -out protected.txt -key 5 -alg unicode*

+This command must get data from the file road_to_treasure.txt, encrypt the data with the key 5, create a file called protected.txt and write ciphertext to it.

+*java Main -mode enc -key 5 -data "Welcome to hyperskill!" -alg unicode*

+\jqhtrj%yt%m~ujwxpnqq&